flexera-public/policy_templates/saas/fsm/inactive_users_for_integrated_apps/README.md

 ## Prerequisites

 This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
 If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
 The information below should be consulted when creating the credential.

+Other prerequisites:
+- Ensure that the Application integration task is successfully configured and executing its application discovery task for the Managed SaaS Application.

 ### Credential configuration